-How to clean an electric skillet is a question that comes naturally after this appliance found its place in your home.
-Although you may use it first as a student in a room where you do not have a kitchen stove, you probably even then struggled with cleaning it.
+How to clean an electric skillet is a question that comes naturally after this appliance finds its place in your home.
+Even people who have used it for a while might still struggle with cleaning it.

 Sometimes things can go wrong even with this practical and versatile skillet.
-Food may burn, or it can be greasy on the outer part, and you start wondering how to clean it as there are openings everywhere and we all know that electricity and water do not go well together.
+Food may burn, or it can be greasy on the outer part, and you start wondering how to clean it, as electricity and water do not go well together.

 What Is An Electric Skillet?